What are Roof Rats and Why are They Dangerous?

 What are roof rats?

 Roof rats are a specific type of rodent named for their common residence in roofs and attics.
 They are thin, long, and have black or dark brown fur.
-They’re known for being skilled climbers and can scale buildings, utility lines, and trees.
+As a distinct rat species, roof rats have specific physical characteristics that set them apart from other rats.
+Theyโre known for being skilled climbers and can scale buildings, utility lines, and trees.

 What do roof rats do?

-Roof rats are similar to most rats in their habits—they live in colonies and forage for food by identifying a source and returning to it.
+Roof rats are similar to most rats in their habitsโthey live in colonies and forage for food by identifying a source and returning to it.
 They are omnivorous, eating primarily nuts and berries, but are willing to scavenge whatever is available.
+Roof rats eat a wide variety of foods, including fruits, nuts, and human food sources found in households and yards.

 How are roof rats different than Norway rats?

 In most states, rat infestations are typically either roof rats or Norway rats.
+Roof rats, also known as ship rats, are an invasive species that can cause significant health risks and damage.
 While sharing many similar characteristics, there are some key differences in telling the two apart.

 The first way to tell these rats apart is their appearance.
 As previously mentioned, roof rats tend to have black or dark fur.
 In contrast, Norway rats have brownish-gray fur.
 Additionally, roof rats tend to measure slightly shorter in their body, around 8 inches, compared to Norway rats, which can be up to 10 inches long.
 Roof rats will also have much longer tails.